LisaEliassen/team-local-tactics/README.md

 A game for the mandatory assignment

 Team consists of:
-Olesya Pasichnyk
+Olesya Pasichnyk,
 Lisa Maria Eliassen
-&
-Thomas Ulseth
+and Thomas Ulseth